siavash119/qtchan/README.md

 there are more shortcuts; look at the source for now for info.

-keybinds are configurable.
-Set them in your qtchan.ini file like this
+keybinds other than 1-9 (vim #), ctrl+F1-F4 (save session slot), and shift+F1-F4 (load session slot) are configurable.
+Set them in your qtchan.ini file like this and restart qtchan
 ```
 [keybinds]
 hideMenu=F11